kaievns/the-log/posts/lead/burndown-cliff.md

 frequency of deployments as the most reliable indicator.

 Burndown charts are quite ubiquitous though.
 They are readily available on most platforms, and they're visual.
-I also think that burndown charts a bit more verbose than say the deployments frequency number.
+I also think that burndown charts are a bit more verbose than say the deployments frequency number.
 And finally, as a manager, I would normally know the members of the team, their seniority, skill levels, etc.
 So, when paired that with the burndown charts analysis, it gives me a pretty